March 25th, 2023

 “I am sure.
 I would not have suggested otherwise.”
 Angel nodded.

 “We have boats on the river, and this just has to be a smash and grab operation.”
 Captiolina stepped in, letting her charisma replace Angel’s definite lack.
-“It could take as little as three days if we’re quick on our feet, and less than half of the rangers.”
+“It could take as little as seven days if we’re quick on our feet, and less than half of the rangers.”

 “Half the rangers?
 We stand to lose a lot if they get gobbled up by a sea serpent.”
 Nassar frowned.